ClementNerma/NightOS/docs/specs/boot-process.md

 ## Stage 2: system loader (BOOT2)

-This component checks signature for BOOT3.
-It also provides more advanced troubleshooting thanks to the whole storage being decryptable.
+This component is responsible to user account selection and storage decryption.
+It is stored in a dedicated partition as the `/sys/boot` file, a header-less raw executable program.

+It starts by checking signature of all system files (everything located in `/sys` and `/etc/sys`).

 If signatures are not valid, an error message is shown and the booting process is halt.
 By inputting a specific phrase displayed on the screen, the user can force the boot process, at the expense of security.

+BOOT2 also provides more advanced troubleshooting thanks to the whole storage being decryptable.

 It then initializes all required drivers, initialize a graphical session, and asks to select a user account.
 At this point, it also provides more troubleshooting options.